Inside the hotel where Trump and Kim will meet

 (CNN) — Hotels aren't just a place to sleep -- they often serve as neutral ground for international meetings and conferences.

-That is certainly the case for the Capella Hotel in Singapore, which was chosen as the location for talks between US President Donald Trump and North Korean leader Kim Jong Un.
+That is certainly the case for the Capella Hotel in Singapore, which was chosen as the location for talks between US President Donald Trump and North Korean leader Kim Jong Un on June 12.

 Although the Capella, which is on Singapore's Sentosa Island, is growing in fame, travelers in the know have already had this property on their radar.

-Sentosa, which is Malay for "peace and tranquility," is an island resort located off Singapore's southern coast.
+Sentosa, which is Malay for "peace and tranquility," is a resort island located off Singapore's southern coast.
+The fact that it's separated by land could help organizers and security keep out unwanted guests.

-It's home to a number of beaches and attractions, including Universal Studios Singapore.
+Sentosa is home to a number of beaches and attractions, including Universal Studios Singapore.
+Peacocks roam the island, and can be seen at the hotel.

+There's just over a week to go before what some are calling "the meeting of the century" between President Trump and Kim Jong Un.
+CNN's Will Ripley

+is in Singapore to find out why this small city state was chosen as the host of one of the biggest geopolitical meetings of our time.

 However, the Capella isn't a fitting spot for diplomacy just because of its location.

-The five-star luxury hotel is representative of the East-meets-West spirit so commonly associated with Singapore.
+The five-star luxury hotel, which has 112 rooms, is representative of the East-meets-West spirit so commonly associated with Singapore.

-Its 112 rooms nod to British colonial architecture while also being thoroughly modern, with snazzy pools courtesy of renowned Indonesian designer Jaya Ibrahim.
+The façade of the building is colonial, but the interiors are very modern, with snazzy pools courtesy of renowned Indonesian designer Jaya Ibrahim.

+Like much of Singapore, there's lots of greenery around the hotel and the architecture integrates fauna throughout the property.

-Rooms look out onto the South China Sea, and the restaurants -- including a must-do weekend brunch -- stand out in Singapore's hyper-competitive food and beverage scene.
+Rooms look out onto the South China Sea, though one can see plenty of oil tankers and massive cargo ships off in the distance.
+The restaurants -- including a must-do weekend brunch -- stand out in Singapore's hyper-competitive food and beverage scene.

 The Capella's Colonial Manor has style, not to mention secrecy.